 Fracking in the UK

-To extract the gas, water and toxic chemicals are pumped underground at high pressure through a risky technique called fracking.
+To extract the gas, water and chemicals are pumped underground at high pressure through a risky technique called fracking.

 Coal bed methane, another controversial fuel, is also sometimes extracted through fracking.